Economy of North Carolina: Agriculture and manufacturing

 The responsibilities in regulatory and service areas covering different aspect of Agriculture and manufacturing are overseen by the North Carolina Department of Agriculture and Consumer Services.
 Over the past century, North Carolina has grown to become a national leader in agriculture, financial services, and manufacturing.
 The state's industrial output—mainly textiles, chemicals, electrical equipment, paper and pulp and paper products—ranked eighth in the nation in the early 1990s.
 The textile industry, which was once a mainstay of the state's economy, has been steadily losing jobs to producers in Latin America and Asia for the past 25 years, though the state remains the largest textile employer in the United States.
-Over the past few years, another important Carolina industry, furniture production, has also been hard hit by jobs moving to Asia (especially China).
+In recent years, another important Carolina industry, furniture production, has also been hard hit by jobs moving to Asia (especially China).

-North Carolina's agricultural outputs include poultry and eggs, tobacco, hogs, milk, nursery stock, cattle, sweet potatoes, and soybeans.
+North Carolina's agricultural outputs include poultry and eggs, tobacco, hogs, milk, nursery stock, cattle, sweet potatoes, cotton, and soybeans.

 North Carolina is the leading producer of tobacco in the country.
 As one of North Carolina's earliest sources of revenue, it remains vital to the local economy.

+The cultivated productions of the Mountain section are sweet corn, wheat, oats, barley, hay, tobacco, fruits and vegetables.
+Cattle are also reared quite extensively for market, and large numbers of chickens are raised for market in the northwestern mountains and foothills.
+A prominent new industry in the mountains is the raising and selling of Christmas Trees.
+In the Piedmont region of central North Carolina are found all the products of the mountains, although over the southern half cotton appears as the staple product.
+In the deep, loamy soils of the coastal region, cotton, corn, and oats are the staple crops, and truck farming (growing fruits and vegetables for northern markets), constitutes a flourishing industry.
+Formerly longleaf pine forests produced tar, pitch and turpentine, and more recently lumber.
+Little old growth longleaf area is left; much has been replanted in loblolly pine, which is used for paper pulp, plywood, and lumber.
+Four of the grape varieties of America are native to North Carolina: the Catawba, Isabella, Lincoln, and Scuppernong.